Secure $N$-dimensional Simultaneous Dense Coding and Applications: -dimensional simultaneous dense coding

 Before introducing the protocols, let us first have a look at the DCNOT (double controlled-NOT) operator, which is used as the locking operator.
 The DCNOT operator is composed of two CNOT (controlled-NOT) operators.
 The CNOT operator has two input qubits.
-If the first qubit (the control qubit) is 1, CNOT flips the second qubit (the target qubit).
-If the control qubit is 0, CNOT does nothing to the target qubit.
-Its action can be described as:
+If the first qubit (the control qubit) is in state $\ket 1$, CNOT flips the state of the second qubit (the target qubit).
+If the control qubit is in state $\ket 0$, CNOT does nothing to the target qubit ($\ket 0$ and $\ket 1$ are the basis vectors).
+Its action can be described as ($x,y = 0,1$ are bit values):